More often than not our facilitators around the world begin our leadership workshops by asking some version of the following question:

 And leaders learn very early on that not all tasks are created equal!
 Some are relatively straightforward, such as painting a wall, articulating the benefits of a product or following a documented procedure.

 Others are layered with minefields of complexity.
-In that regard, consider the role of the leader when the task has something to do with Managing Conflict Effectively.
+In that regard, consider the role of the leader when the task has something to do with Managing Conflict.
 Conflict is inevitable when you are leading a team through change, transitioning from peer to supervisor or trying to step up performance on a project with high visibility.

 If resolving the conflict is the general objective the first step leaders should take in their efforts to identify more explicit tasks is identifying the source of the conflict in question: